 By bringing together out-of-work benefits and tax credits, Universal Credit provides both in- and out-of-work support to claimants.
 It was introduced with the aim of simplifying and streamlining the benefits system, improving work incentives, tackling poverty among low income families, and reducing the scope for error and fraud.

-There has been a marked increase in the claimant count in areas operating Universal Credit Full Service, and this is more pronounced in those areas that have been operating Full Service for longer.
+There has been a marked increase in the claimant count as areas have rolled over to Universal Credit Full Service.

 There are a number of ways in which the claimant count has been affected as rollout of Universal Credit progresses: